 I now needed to update my two orders with my replacement credit card.

 I always prefer emailing support.
 I usually feel that I am better at conveying what I want to achieve in writing.
 The Microsoft Store, unfortunately, only offered support over the phone.

 I called their support number a dozen times.
 Every time, my call disconnected within seconds.
 A few times, I heard their robot greeter for a second before the connection broke up.

 An additional eight minutes later, I finally had a human on the other end.
-However, it took me a total of 32 minutes before I reached someone who could actually help.
+However, it took me a total of 32 minutes before I reached someone who could help.

 That support representative told me that it was impossible to change the payment method on an order.
 I referred him to the website help section where they clearly stated that I could update my payment method by contacting them.
 He had nothing to say to that.
 He instead suggested that they would cancel my two orders and that I should place new orders using my new credit card.
 I asked if this would delay deliveries, and he told me that this would not be a problem.
 Grudgingly, I agreed to this.

 After a few minutes, I got two order cancelation emails.
 In these emails, I noticed that my order had been for a Swedish edition of the Surface 2.
 Having placed my order from the Norwegian store, I found this very odd.
 I went back to the Microsoft Store to explore the Surface 2 product pages.
 Exactly nowhere on the product pages, help pages, product specification, order confirmation emails, or anywhere else on the website does it say that I would get a Swedish edition.
-Worse, expected delivery of the Surface 2 had moved back to the end of December.
+Worse, the expected delivery date of the Surface 2 had been moved back to the end of December.

 Starting to get annoyed with the situation, I headed over to Microsoft Store’s Xbox section.
-The Xbox One Day-One Edition had of course sold out.
+The Xbox One Day-One Edition had, of course, sold out.
 There was no alternative edition available in the store either.
 Many of the games and accessories had also sold out.